 Q: How often do you publish new work?

 A: I publish when a piece lets me know it is ready to be released.
 I do my best to release material as regularly as possible, but I don’t guarantee publication dates.
 Deep-dive interviews, especially, take a great deal of patience and time to produce since they often require lengthy correspondence and several rounds of edits.
-I also work full time as a self-employed freelance editor.
-If this direct subscription experiment does well, however, I may be able to gradually reduce time at the day job and devote more time to writing for Endarkenment.
+I also have a full clientele (“day job”) as a self-employed freelance editor.

 Q: How do you edit interviews?